patrick-hurley/Coding-notes/Nuxt, Strapi, GraphQL.md

 **backend**
 `npx create-strapi-app api`

-***
+---

 ## Defining content in Strapi

-* Add a new collection.
+-   Add a new collection.
-* Add all fields needed for this collection (eg, Article).
+-   Add all fields needed for this collection (eg, Article).
-* When saved the server will restart and make 'Article' available from the menu bar.
+-   When saved the server will restart and make 'Article' available from the menu bar.

 ## Adding content

-* Open the collection and create a new record.
+-   Open the collection and create a new record.
-* When saved the article will be in draft form.
+-   When saved the article will be in draft form.
-* Publish to make it available.
+-   Publish to make it available.

 ## Permission

 So a user can access the content via an API you need to configure this.

-* Go to **General -> Settings -> U/P Plugin -> Roles**
+-   Go to **General &rarr; Settings &rarr; U/P Plugin &rarr; Roles**
-    * Authenticated - uses a JWT.
+    -   Authenticated - uses a JWT.
-    * Public - is unauthenticated.
+    -   Public - is unauthenticated.

 Using public, select **find** and **find one** to allow GET requests to our Article collection (all records, and a single).

 ## Test the API

 We can now open up Postman and test the API using http://localhost:1337/articles.